TheCuteOwl/Trap-Stealer/README.md

 - V1.
 Added Startup, Grabs, Injection, Fake Error, Screenshot.

-Fix a bug where fake error is still here even in startup.

 ## <a id="Detection"></a>🔎・Detection

-There is 0 detection, try to use an obfuscator that will still give 0 detection and don't use auto-py-to-exe/pyinstaller
+There is 0 detection, try to use an obfuscator or the built in one, that will still give 0 detection and don't use auto-py-to-exe/pyinstaller
 ## <a id="terms"></a>💼・Terms
 This script is for educational purposes only.
 Use it at your own risk.
 The developer is not responsible for any damage caused by the misuse of this script.